dm5tt/MeshtasticNode_BQ25185/README.md

 Yep.
 It's expensive if you build only 1 device.
 But the costs dramatically drop if think of building 5-10 of them as you can mass order everything (PCBs, Components from LCSC and so own).

+*The TI BQ25185 uses a linear regulator.
+That will be inefficient for solar panels above 6V.*

+Yep.
+That's true.
+One of the major flaws of this design.

+There are other variants (TI BQ25620/BQ25622) that are using a Buck converter.

+Most likely (untested) this will cause troubles during the winter time where 18V solar panels would be a great benefit.

+This is going to be in a new design (as MeshtasticNode_BQ25185 is now fully tested) in a few months.

 # Warning